 - Pressbooks is a robust, fully featured publishing tool – if you can use WordPress websites and blogs, you can use this platform.
 It outputs your books to PDF and EPUB and lives in the cloud, so contributors or editors can also work on your book.
-This DIY option will give you a professional book if you follow all the instructions.

-How to Format a Book Cover
+Tools to Create a Book Cover

-Professional design takes years to master but these tools will at least give you a head start to create an effective design from professional platforms.
+Professional design takes years to master, but these tools will at least give you a head start to create an effective design from professional platforms.